edHelper.com

 By Jane Runyon

 2 Scientists have only recently been able to describe what makes up a comet with much certainty.
-Until space travel became available, it was just guessing.
-In 1986, scientists were able to put a space probe into position to go through Halley's Comet and take samples to be brought back to earth and studied.
+Until space travel became available, they were just guessing.
+In 1986, scientists were able to put a space probe into position to take samples of Halley's Comet to be brought back to Earth and studied.
 The probe, Giotto, brought pieces of the comet to the scientists' labs.
 It was found that a comet is about 80% water, of the frozen variety.
-Nearly 10% of the comet is made of up of the gas, carbon monoxide.
+Nearly 10% of the comet is made of up of the gas carbon monoxide.
 The rest contains trace amounts of methane, ammonia, hydrocarbons, iron, and traces of sodium.
-Traces of the poisonous gas cyanogens were also present.
+Traces of cyanogens, poisonous gases, were also present.

 3 Back in 1910, very little of what made up a comet was known.
 There was only one thing that scientists knew for certain.
 Halley's Comet made an appearance every 75-76 years.
 That's the average.
 On at least two recorded occasions, the time between sightings was over 79 years.
 The first person to realize that recorded sightings were the same comet was Edmond Halley.
 Through his studies, he realized that a pattern of time had elapsed between the events that were written in history.
 He began to plot the times at which people reported seeing this bright light in the sky.
 Halley developed his theory in 1705.